darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 2. Outgoing, incoming, manual and seed sessions
 3. Each associated connection and recent messages.

-To install dnet, go [here](https://codeberg.org/darkrenaissance/darkfi/src/branch/master/bin/dnet/README.md#run).
+To install and learn to use dnet, go [here](https://darkrenaissance.github.io/darkfi/learn/dchat/network-tools/using-dnet.html).
 You can use dnet to view the network topology and see how your node interacts within the network. dnet log information is created in `bin/dnet/dnet.log`